google/codeworld/README.md

 3. Get GHCJS itself (https://github.com/ghcjs/ghcjs) and `cabal install`.
 4. Run `ghcjs-boot --init`.
 5. Check out ghcjs-dom (https://github.com/ghcjs/ghcjs-dom) and install it with `cabal install --ghcjs`.
-6. Check out ghcjs-canvas (https://github.com/ghcjs/ghcjs-canvas), fix the definitions of textAlign and textBaseline in the obvious way, and install it with `cabal install --ghcjs`.
+6. Check out ghcjs-canvas (https://github.com/ghcjs/ghcjs-canvas) and install it with `cabal install --ghcjs`.
 7. Check out codeworld (this repo), and install the codeworld-base package inside with `cabal install --ghcjs`.
 8. Install warp-static: `cabal install warp-static`.
 9. Change to the examples directory, and build and run: `./build Example4` and `./run Example4`